 No one’s perfect.
 No one can see every delay coming.

 So if your nonprofit is worth fighting for, your donors will see they can come alongside you to help get you past the delay.

 5. Ask for help.

-Before communicating a delay, figure out how the donors can help with that particular issue.
+Before communicating a delay, determine how the donors can help with that issue.

-Maybe they can raise awareness about the problem on their social media platforms that will motivate others to join in the fight.
+Maybe they can raise awareness about the problem on their social media platforms, motivating others to join in the fight.

 Maybe they can write letters to their government representatives to influence them to help.

 And many times, donors want to know if they can help financially.

 So after sharing the truth about the delay and what needs to be done, don’t be afraid to ask for help!